Here you'll find an ongoing list of new features, fixes, and changes added to each release of Pano2VR 7.

 Learn how to best prepare and organize your projects.

-The Patch Mode allows you to non-destructively extract and modify a specified area of the input image without having to remap or convert the whole image.
-For example, you can easily replace the nadir with a patch.
+Patching allows you to non-destructively extract a non-distorted portion of the input image without having to remap or convert the whole image.
+Add patches to hide faces, to add nadir caps, hide drones, and even adding roll-over effects.

 Hotspots are points or areas of interaction within the panorama.
 They can open other panoramas, open websites, and pop up information boxes, images, and videos.